gauxs/sysd/hld/1. foundation/1. data_modeling/readme.md

 # Data Modeling

+> The format in which application devloper give the database his data.

 Data models are perhaps the **_most important part of developing software_**, because they have such a profound effect: not only on how the software is written, but also on how we think about the problem that we are solving.
 Most applications are built by layering one data model on top of another.
 Example:

 1. An application developer looks at the real world (in which there are people, organizations, goods, actions, money flows, sensors, etc.) and model it in terms of objects or data structures, and APIs that manipulate those data structures.
 Those structures are often specific to your application.